rust-lang/rust/src/tools/miri/README.md

 * `-Zmiri-track-weak-memory-loads` shows a backtrace when weak memory emulation returns an outdated value from a load.
 This can help diagnose problems that disappear under `-Zmiri-disable-weak-memory-emulation`.
+* `-Zmiri-force-page-size=<num>` overrides the default page size for an architecture, in multiples of 1k.
+  `4` is default for most targets.
+This value should always be a power of 2 and nonzero.

 [function ABI]: https://doc.rust-lang.org/reference/items/functions.html#extern-function-qualifier